PLATE: Plasticity-Tunable Efficient Adapters for Geometry-Aware Continual Learning: Low-Curvature Update Families

 \item \textbf{Output-side safety (redundant-channel restriction).} Motivated by the fact that approximate orthogonality alone admits a worst-case forgetting floor (Section~\ref{sec:approx-orth}) and by the drift/curvature control perspective (Sections~\ref{sec:local-quadratic}-\ref{sec:gn-bound}), we further concentrate plasticity on a subset of \emph{highly redundant} neurons.
 In fact, redundant neurons exhibit colinear hyperplanes and does not induced new partitions in the network input space.
 This biases updates toward degrees of freedom that are empirically shown to reduce the drift of the network mapping on the pre-trained data, consistent with geometric views introduced in \citep{balestriero2019geometry,you2021max} and broader evidence of redundancy in overparameterized trained networks \citep{han2015deep,han2015learning,frankle2019lottery,hoefler2021sparsity}. \end{enumerate} Together, these two restrictions define a structured, low-dimensional update family that is explicitly designed to reduce old-task drift $\varepsilon(S)$ using only pretrained weights.

-Figure~\ref{fig:restricted-curvature} empirically supports the restricted-curvature perspective: even within a parameter-efficient family, the old-task loss can increase rapidly if the family still contains high-curvature directions.
-In this MNIST experiment, LoRA’s low-rank tangent subspace still exposes directions with relatively large restricted curvature, whereas PLATE’s structured family exhibits a smaller slope.
-This is consistent with PLATE’s two weight-only restrictions: $(i)$ restricting plasticity to a subset of redundant output channels and $(ii)$ constraining updates to a low-energy input subspace inferred from frozen weights, both designed to reduce drift.
+We will see empirically (Section~\ref{sec:mechanism}, with full sweeps in Appendix~\ref{app:ablations}) that these two ingredients play asymmetric roles: the input-side construction of $Q$ is the dominant driver of \emph{retention} (replacing it with a random orthonormal basis at the same parameter count increases both old-distribution KL and Task-1 forgetting), while the output-side selection of $B$ primarily controls \emph{where} the plasticity budget is spent and has only a mild effect on retention.
+Complementary restricted-curvature evidence is provided in Appendix~\ref{app:worst-case}, Figure~\ref{fig:restricted-curvature}.